dijasila/GPAW/doc/documentation/ehrenfest/ehrenfest.rst

    # Propagates the dynamics for niter timesteps.
    for i in range(1, niter + 1):
    ehrenfest.propagate(timestep)

+   if atoms.get_distance(0,1) > 2.0: # Stop simulation if H-H distance is greater than 2 A.
+       parprint('Dissociated!')
+       break

     # Every ndiv timesteps, save an image in the trajectory file.
     if i % ndiv == 0: